wireapp/wire-server/src/understand/restund.rst

 means they need to have a **public IP address**.

 While one server is enough to get started, two servers provide high-availability in case one server gets into trouble.
+A Restund instance may communicate with other Restund instances.

 You can either have restund servers directly exposed to the public
 internet: